Sheaves of modules on atomic sites and discrete representations of topological groups: Discrete representations of topological groups

 \section{Discrete representations of topological groups}

-In this section we extend the classical result of Artin from sheaves of sets to sheaves of modules, and hence build a bridge connecting sheaves of modules and representations of topological groups.
-Throughout this section let $G$ be a topological group, and let $X$ be a discrete set (that is, a set equipped with the discrete topology).
-Note that $\Aut(X)$ is also a topological group with a topology inherited from the product topology on $X^X$.
+In this section we extend the classical result of Artin from sheaves of sets to sheaves of modules, serving as a bridge connecting sheaves of modules over atomic sites and discrete representations of topological groups.
+Throughout this section let $G$ be a topological group, and let $X$ be a set equipped with the discrete topology.
+Note that $\Aut(X)$ is a topological group with a topology inherited from the product topology on $X^X$.
 Let $\rho: G \to \Aut(X)$ be a group homomorphism.
-We say that the action of $G$ on $X$ induced by $\rho$ is \textit{discrete} if $\rho$ is continuous with respect to the topologies of $G$ and $\Aut(X)$, and call $X$ a \textit{discrete $G$-set}.\footnote{In \cite[III.9]{MM} the action is called continuous, and $X$ is called a continuous $G$-set.} It is easy to see that $\rho$ is continuous if and if only for every $x \in X$, the stablizer subgroup $\Stab_G(x)$ is an open subgroup of $G$.
+We say that the action of $G$ on $X$ induced by $\rho$ is \textit{discrete} if $\rho$ is continuous with respect to the topologies of $G$ and $\Aut(X)$, and call $X$ a \textit{discrete $G$-set}.\footnote{In \cite[III.9]{MM} the action is called continuous, and $X$ is called a continuous $G$-set.} It is easy to see that $\rho$ is continuous if and if only for every $x \in X$, the stablizer subgroup $\Stab_G(x)$ is open.